 Accidents kill more than two cyclists every day in the United States – that’s a 6 percent increase over the last decade and a 12 percent jump over 2006.
 But the reality is probably far worse.
 Hospital officials suggest that as few as 10 percent of cycling accident injuries are reported to the authorities.
 A Denver injury attorney has the knowledge needed to help you win your case so you don’t have to go it alone.
 Despite the fact that bicycles comprise only about 1 percent of all trips in the United States, cyclists are more likely to be seriously injured or killed on the road than motor vehicle occupants.
-Burg Simpson’s Colorado personal injury lawyers are here to help!
+A Colorado personal injury lawyer is here to help!

 Cycling accidents come in all forms.
 A driver busy with his cell phone can run into a cyclist, knocking him over or running him off the road altogether.
 A poorly maintained bike path can lead to an accident, causing serious injury.
 A poorly designed bicycle – or even just a defective one – can cause disastrous damage to a cycler, especially at high speeds.
 These personal injuries can be costly, both emotionally and financially.
-That is why you can trust a Colorado personal injury lawyer to fight for your rights.
+That is why you can trust an injury lawyer to fight for your rights.